The geometric diagonal of the special linear algebraic cobordism: Introduction

 However, the ring structure of the $\Proj^1$-diagonal of $\MSL$ is complicated.
 This is the case even for $k=\C$ since an explicit description of the ring $\pi_{2*}(\MSU)$ is unknown; see Remark \ref{appendix:image_msu}.
 In light of this, the above answer seems to be the best possible modulo topological issues.

-Let us comment on the isomorphism between $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[1/e]$ and $\pi_{2*}(\MSU)[1/e]$ stated in the previous theorem.
+Let us comment on the isomorphism between $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[\einv]$ and $\pi_{2*}(\MSU)[\einv]$ stated in the previous theorem.
 The strategy is to prove a rigidity statement, which is that the quotient ring is stable under base change along homomorphisms of local Dedekind domains.
 Then we show the claim for $k=\C$ and extend it using the rigidity for various base changes.
 Therefore, in order to obtain the result for fields of positive characteristic, we need to include the case of discrete valuation rings.

-In addition to this complete computation, we prove the motivic version of the Anderson--Brown--Peterson theorem that states that the geometric diagonal of $\MSL[1/e]$ is determined by the $\HZ$-character\-istic numbers and the $\KQ$-characteristic numbers; see Theorem \ref{theorem:motivic_abp}.
-We also compute the image of the canonical map $\pi_{2*,*}(\MSL)[1/e]\to \pi_{2*,*}(\MGL)[1/e].$ In the case of a field, we deduce formulas for the characteristic numbers of classes of smooth projective Calabi--Yau varieties and show that the plus part $\pi_{2*,*}(\MSL)/\mathrm{I}_\MSL(k)[1/2e]$ is generated by such classes under the additional assumption that the field $k$ is infinite. \begin{remarkintr} The only reason why we invert $e$ in all the results is the status of the Voevodsky conjecture about the $\Proj^1$-diagonal of $\MGL$.
+In addition to this complete computation, we prove the motivic version of the Anderson--Brown--Peterson theorem that states that the geometric diagonal of $\MSL[\einv]$ is determined by the $\HZ$-character\-istic numbers and the $\KQ$-characteristic numbers; see Theorem \ref{theorem:motivic_abp}.
+We also compute the image of the canonical map $\pi_{2*,*}(\MSL)[\einv]\to \pi_{2*,*}(\MGL)[\einv].$ In the case of a field, we deduce formulas for the characteristic numbers of classes of smooth projective Calabi--Yau varieties and show that the plus part is generated by such classes under the additional assumption that the field $k$ is infinite; see Proposition \ref{prop:char_numbers} and Corollary \ref{cor:calabi-yau_gen}.
+We also describe the classes of smooth projective Calabi--Yau varieties of dimension $\leq 2$ in $\MSL[\nicefrac{1}{e}]$; see Proposition \ref{prop:dim_zero_and_one}. \begin{remarkintr} The only reason why we invert $e$ in all the results is the status of the Voevodsky conjecture about the $\Proj^1$-diagonal of $\MGL$.
 If it is ever proved integrally, then all results of the present paper will be valid without inversion of $e$. \end{remarkintr}